 Our Caprica interface is designed to allow account holders to share access to the domains in their accounts with other users.
-We understand, however, that for various reasons, control of a domain belonging to one person (or company) might be in an account which is registered to another person (or company).
+We understand, however, that for various reasons, control of a domain belonging to one person (or company) might be in an account that is registered to another person (or company).

 As a company, we have a very definite responsibility to our account holders.
 As a registrar, we have similar responsibilities to our domain owners.

 easyDNS will not give out private information regarding an account or domain, nor will we provide access to an account or domain to anyone who is not the account holder or able to prove they have the legal right to act for them.

 If you are the owner of a domain (as displayed in the WHOIS information for the domain) but the domain is in an easyDNS account which is not in your name or under your control, we have a procedure in place for this as well.

 The best thing to do, of course, is speak with the person who set this up for you and get them to sort things out.
 Just create your own easyDNS account (this is free of course) and ask them to move the domain into it (also free!) and you will then have control.

 If you are unable to contact the person or company in question, set up an account as mentioned above, and contact our support team by phone or email.
 We’ll check proof of ownership through a series of procedures, then move the domain into your account.
 The process isn’t immediate, as you might understand, and we appreciate your understanding in the matter.

 Our security processes are there to protect our clients and domain owners.